Farid-personal/micros/README.md

 - empty file list:
     requirements.txt: install commands for packages used in this code Dockerfile
-    Makefile: has the steps of the project life cycle main.py: runs the
+    Makefile: has the steps of the project life cycle. a tool to keep the project organized. main.py: runs the
     mylib/__main__.py: helps python import the library